Skip to content

 If you find that your own module choices do not fit into any of the above specialisation, you may want to study this base MAPP option, in which you only have two core modules:

-You are then free to choose your own four modules from the rest on offer.
+You are free to choose your own three modules from the rest on offer.

 Apply here:

-• Apply to study part-time, on campus (24-36 months) - not suitable for international candidates
+- Apply to study part-time, on campus for September 2024 (36 months) - not suitable for international candidates

 Please note: a visa is not required for international distance learning candidates.

-This course is delivered by our School of Psychology, which is a large and exciting community with a global reputation for the high quality of its teaching and research.
+This course is delivered by our School of Childhood and Social Care, which is a large and exciting community with a global reputation for the high quality of its teaching and research.
 This innovative course is enhanced by cutting-edge research produced by members of the academic team who are shaping their respective fields in collaboration with colleagues around the world.

 There are multiple options to take this course: online, full-time or part-time; on campus or via distance learning.